Mentorship Program

 • Mentorship is not supervised practice.
 The Provisional registrant (mentee) is fully accountable for their clinical work and decisions;

-• Mentors must provide a total of 24 hours of guidance to the mentee, which is 2 hours per full-time week of work, or 8 hours monthly;
+• Mentors must provide a total of 24 hours of guidance, which is 2 hours per full-time week of work, or 8 hours monthly.

-• Direct observation from the mentor is mandatory;
+• Direct observation by the mentor is mandatory.

-• A midterm and final report of the mentee’s progress are required and submitted to NBASLPA by the mentor.
+• A mid-point and final assessment of the mentee’s progress must be submitted to NBASLPA by the mentor.

 You cannot begin your mentorship period or use the professional title “speech-language pathologist”, “speech therapist” or “audiologist” until you are registered with NBASLPA.